Peace Corps Permagarden Training – Madagascar

 Had a great week with Peace Corps Madagascar!
 As a result of our week together back in January (provided by Water Charity they are pleased to acknowledge) they have provided an excellent training to the latest cadre of Ag Trainees (now in service).
 6 of those who received this training returned for further Training of Trainers guidance this week as well as providing solid feedback on how the Terra Firma Agroecological Resilience Method will form the entire foundation of the new Agriculture Framework which will be in place 2019 – 2024!

-We are grateful to Peter for completing this great collaboration with Peace Corps.
+We are grateful to Peter for completing this great collaboration with the Peace Corps.